marqcordova/BigData_project2/README.md

 # BigData_project2
 CNN on cancer histopath data

 Uploaded a prep file.
 That way we don't have to transfer all of the files back and forth, we all get the same train, val and test sets.

 Uploaded a training file.
 It's the most simple one possible.
 With a few tweaks (dropout and vert/horiz flipping) we get up to ~93.5 val accuracy.

+# Miscellaneous Git Notes from Jack
+ - I added a .gitignore file.
+On your local machine, you can copy the training/testing data into the /data folder and sleep soundly knowing that you'll never accidentally commit >5GB of training images!